Emirhanyld/js-chessboard/README.md

 ### What can it do?

 - Move pieces by dragging and dropping with both the mouse and touch

 - Set position with FEN

+- Right-click to highlight squares

+- Right-click and drag to add arrows

 ### What cannot it do?